The Finest in Non-Regular Music

 Mardie Millit

-Also known as the "Habibi Queen," Mardie sings backup and occasionally solos with the band.
+Also known as the "Habibi Queen," Mardie sings backup and occasionally solos with the band, singing in French, Spanish, Arabic, Hebrew, and Farsi.
 A half-Italian/half-WASP Episcopalian from Shadyside, Ohio (pop.
 3,000), she was introduced to Middle Eastern music by bandleader Michael Garin, and immediately fell in love with its rhythm, heart and passion.
 Mardie brings her years of experience in opera, musical theatre and cabaret to the Habibi Kings, contributing to their eclectic style.
 She is honored to be onstage with such talented and generous performers.

 Visit her website at www.michaelandmardie.com